 Carleton, Lee. “"A Brave New Hypertext: Ambivalence and Ambition"

-Advances in Technology-Based Education: Toward a Knowledge-Based Society
+Advances in Technology-Based Education: Toward a Knowledge-Based Society, vol. 1.

 2003.
 Badajoz:University of Extremadura, Spain, 2003.